-Qube Personnel should also be alert to indications in the course of a Qube Contractor's engagement that might suggest the existence of, or potential for, bribery and corruption.
+Qube Representatives should also be alert to indications in the course of a Qube Contractor's engagement that might suggest the existence of, or potential for, bribery and corruption.
 The Annexure sets out examples of potential "red flags" that might indicate such a risk.

-Where any issues of concern are identified, the Responsible Manager or any other Qube Personnel should report their concerns to the Director - Finance & Commercial Services.
+Where any issues of concern are identified, the Responsible Manager or any other Qube Representative should report their concerns to their Business Unit Director or otherwise to Qube Legal (at legal@qube.com.au) or by using the process outlined in the Qube Whistleblower Policy.

-The Director - Finance & Commercial Services will then determine, in consultation with other senior management and Qube's legal team if required, whether a more detailed investigation is required before engaging, or continuing with the engagement of, the Qube Contractor.
+The Business Unit Director will then determine, in consultation with other senior management and Qube's legal team if required, whether a more detailed investigation is required before engaging, or continuing with the engagement of, the Qube Contractor.

-11. Third Parties: customers, suppliers, joint venture partners, acquisitions and others
+11. Third Parties: customers, joint venture partners, acquisitions and others